 Conclusion

-What is a SaaS application?
+What is a SaaS development company?

 How long does it take to build a SaaS product?